cater2me/jobs/README.md

 `$ bundle install`
 `$ npm --yes init`
 `$ npm install`
-`$ rails s`
+`$ rails server`

 For the back-end, I utilized `SimpleRSS` to parse RSS urls and used `active model serializers` with a JSON API configuration to expose a RESTful `Feeds` api end point for the front-end.

-A lot of the api logic is handled in the feeds model and serializer, which is the json view template.
-Feel to examine `app/models/feed/feed.rb` to see how rss entires are generated and `app/serializers/entry_serializer.rb` to see the logic for exposing the parsed entries.
+Much of the business logic is handled in the feeds model and serializer, which is the json view template.
+Please examine `app/models/feed/feed.rb` to see how rss entires are generated and `app/serializers/entry_serializer.rb` to see the logic for exposing the parsed entries.

 For the front-end, I used React for my views and Redux for the app.
 All of this code can be examined within the `frontend` directory.